 • The Swedish Art Grants Commitee scholarship (1993)

 • Gold record for participation on Rebecka Törnqvist "A Night Like This" (1993)

 • Wermländska Sällskapets Culture Award (2016)

 • Swedish Musicians Union Award (2019)

-Hans was also nominated as "the musician of the year" in the Jazz Radio, Sweden national Radio P2 in both 2015 and 2016.
+Hans was also nominated as "musician of the year" in the Jazz Radio, Sweden national Radio P2 in both 2015 and 2016.

-Since 2015 Hans has been bassist and bandleader at Skinnarspelet in Malung, for Rune Lindström with music by Jan Johansson, and in the house trio for the jazz series Blå Måndag på Skansen.
-These are two roles that Hans took on after Kjell Öhman.
+Since 2005 Hans has been bassist at Skinnarspelet in Malung, by Rune Lindström with music by Jan Johansson, and since 2015 he is also in charge of the music.
+Hans is in charge of the summer series "Jazz på Skansen" in Stockholm.

 With a great interest in teaching and dedication to young musicians, Hans is a popular and busy teacher, with private students from all over Scandinavia, master classes and teaching in both electric and double bass at the Music Academy in Stockholm during 1994-1999 and in double bass and ensemble since 2005 at the music school in Piteå.